Another UK national newspaper TheSun has decided to put up a paywall to read their online content which was kind of expected really.

 This type of web development shouldn’t be to target specific device types or even specific devices i.e. different views for iPad and nexus 7 or mobile and desktop but rather to give accessibility and similar experiences to all resolutions.

 The key here is that is requires a change in mentality for the designers and developers as we’re not working to a specific device set or even towards a set view at set resolutions but rather a layout that flows and changes as necessary with graceful degradation when viewed on strange resolutions.
+In order to fund this kind of development, developers may apply for a loan from this sites loantra.co.uk.
+Their joint loan can be beneficial since business partners can meet a certain financial need, also don’t forget that women are not excluded on these types of business, there is a support network which helps them get started with their own business and have success like any other.

 We also need to consider working in pixels has become kinda irrelevant due to high DPI (retina) grade screens where a single pixel is only half or even a quarter of a pixel on standard screens.